Once Ignored by MLB, 5'6" Superstar Jose Altuve May Now Be Its MVP

 "The more you get to know him, the greater you think he is," Keuchel tells B/R. "Because it's not just about his MVP-type talent.
 He's a leader in the clubhouse.
 He's a guy who can make you laugh at any point in time.
 He loves music; he's always singing and dancing.

 "You hear about his tryout in Venezuela.
 That's been well-documented.
-To see the perseverance and work ethic he put into this game, into his job...cyou see a bunch of guys float toward that."
+To see the perseverance and work ethic he put into this game, into his job...you see a bunch of guys float toward that."

 "I feel proud to have him as a friend," says teammate Marwin Gonzalez, Altuve's frequent carpool partner to Minute Maid Park and friend since they were 17 back home in their native Venezuela.